diatche/LibreChartExpoDemo/README.md

-# ReactNativeAnimatedChartExpoDemo
+# liberty-chart-expo-demo
 A cross-platform infinite 2D scrollable view with efficient cell recycling using Animated framework, without using a scroll view.
-See [RecyclerGridView](https://github.com/diatche/recyclergridview).
+See [recycler-grid-view](https://github.com/diatche/recycler-grid-view).

 ## Installation